BlueBrain/nexus/docs/src/main/paradox/docs/running-nexus/configuration/index.md

 @@@

+### Partitioning

+Nexus supports currently two types of partitioning list and hash.

+This can be set via the  `app.database.partition-strategy`.

+Note that it is an essential setting which can not be changed automatically once it is set, so configure it carefully according to your needs.

+More information about partitioning is available @ref:[here](../postgresql.md).

+### Init scripts

 Before running Nexus Delta, the @link:[init scripts](https://github.com/BlueBrain/nexus/tree/$git.branch$/delta/sourcing-psql/src/main/resources/scripts/postgres/init){ open=new } should be run in the lexicographical order.

+The scripts in the subdirectory matching your partitioning strategy should be run first, followed by those in the common folder.

 It is possible to let Nexus Delta automatically create them using the following configuration parameters: `app.database.tables-autocreate=true`.